Manasunna Maaraju

 Manasunna Maaraju is a 2000 Indian Telugu-language drama film directed by Muthyala Subbaiah.
 The film stars Dr. Rajasekhar and Laya in the lead roles.
 It was a remake of the Malayalam film Kottaram Veettile Apputtan (1998).

 Soundtrack

 The soundtrack was composed by Vandemataram Srinivas.
-The track "Nenu Gaali" also features in the 2024 Telugu film Mathu Vadalara 2.
+The track "Nenu Gaali" also features as a background song in the 2024 Telugu film Mathu Vadalara 2.